Dawn - Pancreatic Cancer Survivor Hikes from Germany to Italy across The Alps

 Just £5 from 1,000 people will help me achieve this target and help save lives - to enjoy the opportunity I had - to live.

 My husband Paul and I are doing this together as we have been through so much together having met when we were both 16.
-Neither of us are hardcore regular hikers and have not done anything near as challenging as this, however we have done a few day hikes. and are training hard in our local hills and mountains.
+Neither of us are hardcore regular hikers but this will be the 3rd time we have done different routes across the Alps over the last 3 years training hard in our local hills and mountains and fundraising for Pancreatic Cancer and last year for Tenovus Cancer Care.

 This is my very brief story: